gtracy/strava-activity-archive/README.md

-# strava-activity-webhook
-Webhook implementation to receive all of my Strava activities
+An archiving solution to store all Strava activities in your own systems

+### webhook implementation
+### data processing implementation
+### integration plugin architecture